vinitX/mpnum/docs/intro.rst

 Matrix product arrays
 """""

-The library mpnum implements the class :code:`mpnum.mparray.MPArray` which can be used for MPS, MPO, PMPS and other MPS-like representations.  :code:`MPArray` is short for *matrix product array* (MPA) and this class provides an MPS with an arbitrary number of
+The library mpnum implements the class :class:`mpnum.mparray.MPArray` which can be used for MPS, MPO, PMPS and other MPS-like representations.  :code:`MPArray` is short for *matrix product array* (MPA) and this class provides an MPS with an arbitrary number of